-The Government will provide the facilities, utilities, equipment, and materials identified below and described herein as Government Furnished Property (GFP).
+The Government will provide the facilities, utilities, equipment, and materials identified below and described herein as GFP.
 GFP consists of Government-Furnished Facilities (GFF), Government-Furnished Utilities (GFU), Government-Furnished Equipment (GFE), and Government-Furnished Materials (GFM) placed in the Recipient's custody.
 The Recipient shall not use GFP for any other purpose than execution of work under this agreement.
 The Recipient is responsible for all GFP and upon completion of the task the Recipient shall return all GFP to the Government.
 The Recipient shall be responsible for safeguarding all GFP provided for Recipient use.
 At the close of each work period, Government facilities, equipment, and materials shall be secured.
 The Recipient shall not remove GFP without approval from the onsite GR.
 An initial inventory of GFP will be made jointly by the Recipient and the GR to verify quantities, condition and availability of the equipment offered to the Recipient by the Government.
 During the joint inventory between the Government and the Recipient all equipment deficiencies will be identified.
 GFP shall be returned to the Government in the same condition as it was issued with allowances for normal wear and tear.
-Recipient purchases, rentals, travel, and services in support of this CA require approval by the onsite GR prior to acquisition.
+Recipient purchases, rentals, travel, and services in support of this CA require approval by the GR prior to acquisition.

 6.1 GFF.
-The Government shall furnish the Recipient with access and use of a shared facility for equipment storage, equipment maintenance and repair, and supply storage to include fuel, oil, herbicide, and other supplies located at Schofield Barracks.
-The facility is paved and contains a maintenance shop, above ground fuel storage tank and pump, office building, storage building, storage lean to structure, and multiple storage containers.
+The Government shall furnish the Recipient with access and use of a gravel yard secured with chain link fence for equipment storage and supply storage to include fuel, oil, herbicide, and other supplies located at PTA.
+Onsite are three 20-foot shipping containers and two 40-foot shipping containers for storage utilization.
 The Recipient shall keep facilities clean and orderly for appearance and safety and comply with all environmental compliance laws and regulations.
-The Recipient is responsible for Environmental Compliance Officer (ECO) training and functions for the maintenance yard including all compliance related supplies.
+The Recipient is responsible for Environmental Compliance Officer (ECO) training and functions for the yard including all compliance related supplies.
 ECO training is provided by the Government.
 The yard must be kept locked when no Recipient staff are present.
+The Government will also furnish the Recipient use of office space within the ITAM office building located on the cantonment area at PTA.